-Yet, research shows that intangibles such as effective communications, goodwill, and relationships account for half of companies' financial measure.
+Yet, research shows that soft skills in the workplace - intangibles such as effective communications, goodwill, and relationships account for half of companies' financial measure.
 Hard numbers come to life through customer retention, reduced cost per sale, better word-of-mouth, trust from stakeholders, and improved margins (Connecting).
 These have their foundation in “soft stuff.”

 The implication: just like the business elements of strategy, finance, and sales, the capacity to communicate and relate improves with attention and discipline.
 Here are traits that matter:

 - Targeted Visibility: Customers and other stakeholders need to consistently hear what an organization offers, which is way more than just putting messages “out there.”
 The goal is to get the message squarely in front of the people who will be interested and most inclined to take action.